 Clubs and student union policy

 VENUE & DATE

 The seminar will be held at Plas y Brenin in North Wales on Saturday 1st & Sunday 2nd October 2022.

 Check out the programme here

 Representatives are responsible for making their own travel and accommodation arrangements.

 The seminar fee is £50 per person for members of BMC affiliated clubs and £70 per person for members of non BMC affiliated clubs.
 Fee includes workshops and refreshments on both days, lunch on Saturday and free use of the climbing wall.
 Payment will be taken upon booking.

 VOLUNTEER INSTRUCTORS WANTED

-If you have an appropriate mountaineering qualification (MIA, MIC, SPA, Summer/Winter ML) and fancy volunteering to help out at the Seminar then email James McHaffie.
+If you have an appropriate mountaineering qualification (MCI, WMCI, RCI, Summer/Winter ML) and fancy volunteering to help out at the Seminar then email James McHaffie.
 The BMC will cover mileage, food and accommodation for the weekend.

 This article has been read